CloudCanvas/cloudcanvas/WHEREIMAT.md

 ## Refactoring the component architecture

-We're reaching the point where becausee the AWS client is passed in we need to mock the data to storyboard properly and that's a pain in the ass.
+We're reaching the point where because the AWS client is passed in we need to mock the data to storyboard properly and that's a pain in the ass.

 We should probably pass in an awsClient and a dataFetcher and default the data fetcher or something?